-Implementation Strategy 1.3b: Modify Talent's existing zoning districts and standards to meet the applicable requirements of the RPS plan.
+Implementation Strategy 1.3b: Modify Talent's existing zoning districts and standards to meet the requirements of the RPS plan achieve the required RPS densities inside the city limits.

 Implementation Steps: (1) Identify revisions needed to Talent's zoning code to meet requirements of the RPS plan and (2) develop and adopt revisions through a public process.